whosonfirst/whosonfirst-www/www/blog/2021/02/11/megacities/index.md

 In cases where Who's On First only maintained a `Point` geometry for one of these populated places, we were interested in creating a new `Polygon` geometry.
 Because many of these localities are represented at more than one placetype in Who's On First - Toronto, for example, is represented as both a [`county`](https://spelunker.whosonfirst.org/id/890457465/), and [`locality`](https://spelunker.whosonfirst.org/id/101735835/) - we were able to use existing "parent" geometries of some of these localities to create (or re-use as) new megacity geometries.
 In other cases, we hand-curated new geometries using QGIS software.

 Because megacities often spread over a larger metropolitan area, we are creating polygons for the “core” cities (which can sometimes be a handful of cities), but we’re exploring creating metropolitan area polygons, too.
-Please reach out to us if you're interested in those.
+Please reach out to us via [a new issue](https://github.com/whosonfirst-data/whosonfirst-data/issues/new) if you are interested in this work.

 ## A few examples of these new geometries: